List of Predator novels: Original novels

-Predator: Concrete Jungle (1995)

-During a blistering heat wave in New York, police begin to discover evidence of a sadistic killer.
-Detective Shaefer, the brother of Arnold Schwarzenegger's character 'Dutch' from the first Predator film, quickly learns it is the extraterrestrial hunters, drawn by the heat and the prey.

-Predator: Cold War (1997)

-When a Predator spacecraft crashlands in the isolated Northern tundra of Siberia, Detective Shaefer is called upon to aid the US military in capturing the technology.
-Unfortunately, the Russian forces have their eyes on the craft as well.
+Predator III (1993)

+Following the events of Predator 2, police officer Mike Harrigan teams up with Predator's Dutch Schaefer in facing down a Yautja in the Antarctic.

 Predator: Big Game (1999)

 U.S. Army Corporal Enoch Nakai must rediscover his Navajo roots in a fight to the death with an alien Predator.

 Predator: Forever Midnight (2006)

 Parts of the story are told from the viewpoint of the Predators.
 In particular the author John Shirley had to expand the Predator language and created his own name and culture for the Predator race, the "Hish."

 Predator: Flesh and Blood (2007)

 Andar Ciejek, son of the patriarch to one of the wealthiest (human) families, was a simple man trying to create a life separate from the greed tainting his family.
 But, when the patriarch dies, Andar is brought back into the fold for the reading of his father's will, but another family member has led the ruthless and blood-thirsty Predators to the planet where the will-reading is taking place in the hopes that they would kill every last living Ciejek and leave him to be the sole heir, but he may have gotten more than he bargained for.